 10 Reasons Why Eaters & Food Justice Activists Should Care about the TPP (Trans Pacific Partnership)Nov 29th, 2012 | By Heather | Category: Food Justice Blog Posts, News, Trade Justice Blog Posts

-1) Farmers are not at the table: access to meetings and materials are limited to officials and corporate stakeholders, despite widespread protests over the lack of public transparency.
+3) Farmers are not at the table: access to meetings and materials are limited to administration officials and corporate stakeholders, despite requests from members of congress and widespread protests over the lack of public transparency.

-2) U.S agricultural representatives are predominantly Big-Ag supporters, including Monsanto, Dupont, Syngenta, and Walmart.
+4) The U.S agricultural representatives are predominantly Big-Ag supporters, including Monsanto, Dupont, Syngenta, Cargill and Walmart.

-4) Under investor protection measures in the TPP, Big-Ag corporations can take countries to court for trying to control the kinds of food they import (in a recent example, Mexico was ordered to pay Cargill $95 million dollars for blocking high-fructose corn syrup).
+6) Under an “investor-state dispute system” codified in the TPP, Big-Ag corporations would have the right to sue countries for trying to control the kinds of food they import (in a recent example of this trend, Mexico was ordered to pay Cargill $95 million dollars for blocking high-fructose corn syrup).

 GET INVOLVED!
+The fast-track method can still be stopped.
 Contact CAGJ & the Washington Fair Trade Coalition to join our actions to stop the TPP!

 Community Alliance for Global Justice: The TPP is CAGJ’s Food Justice Project “Food Justice Everywhere!”
-2013 Campaign: firstname.lastname@example.org
+Solidarity Campaign: email@example.com

-WA Fair Trade Coalition: Kristen Beifus - email@example.com
+WA Fair Trade Coalition: organizer Gillian Locascio – firstname.lastname@example.org